Trinomials, singular moduli and Riffaut's conjecture: Small discriminants

 \subsection{Discriminants with class number~$3$}

 In this subsection we prove the following theorem.

 \begin{theorem} There are no trinomial discriminants with class number~$3$. \end{theorem}

-There are 25 discriminants with class number~$3$: the full list of them, found by \textsf{SAGE}, is the top row of Table~\ref{tapenlen} below.
+There are 25 discriminants with class number~$3$: the full list of them, found by \textsf{SAGE} command \textsf{cm\_orders}, is the top row of Table~\ref{tapenlen} below.
 As we have seen, they cannot be dismissed using the method of Proposition~\ref{pletentofive}.
 Instead, we use a version of the argument from~\cite{LR19}.

 We start by some general discussion.
 Assume that we are in the following situation: ${F(t)=t^3+at^2+bt+c\in \Z[t]}$ is a $\Q$-irreducible polynomial with splitting field~$L$ of degree~$6$, and~$p$ is a prime number such that